What is a rare cancer?

 The term ‘rare cancer’ actually encompasses hundreds of different cancers.
 Although each type affects a small number of people – which is why it’s called ‘rare’ – collectively they add up.

-Approximately 52,000 Australians are diagnosed with a rare or less common cancer each year – that’s one person every 10 minutes.
-Some 25,000 people lose their lives – that’s 69 people each day.
+Approximately 40,000 Australians are diagnosed with a rare or less common cancer each year.
+Some 16,000 people lose their lives – that’s 43 people every day.

-While one in four cancer diagnoses in Australia are rare or less common, they contribute to over half of all cancer deaths.
+While about one quarter of cancer diagnoses in Australia are rare or less common, they cause a third of all cancer deaths.

 Rare and less common cancers